Botspot/Pi-Power-Tools/README.md

 Pro tip: *There are many comments in the shell scripts.
 Not only does this help me while debugging, it also makes most of it self-explanatory.*
 The filesystem is set up like this:
 ```
 Pi-Power-Tools #This is the main folder that stores everything.
-#scripts:
+  #Scripts:
     advmount #Advanced img mount tool
     image-utils-gui #RonR's image-utils gui program.
 (The actual scripts are stored in the image-utils folder.)
     installgui #This prompts for packages to be installed
     flash #This is the flash tool
     update #This script is what installs/updates Pi Power Tools.
     pi-power-tools #This is the main tool

-#non-scripts:
+  #Other files:
     image-utils.conf #Saves the settings of image-utils.
     installedpackages #Keeps a record of what the update script installed
     README.md #This is what you're reading right now
     version #Lets Pi Power Tools keep track of what version it is to see when an update is available.
     imglist #Stores previously used disk images

   #Folders:
     icons #Stores all the icons used in the user interfaces of Pi Power Tools.
     image-utils #Stores the individual image-utils scripts.
+      #Scripts:
+        image-backup #Backs up the running operating system to the specified disk image.
+Disk image must be located on /mnt or /media.
+        image-check #Returns a bunch of data about the specified disk image.
+        image-compare #Lists the files image-backup would copy over if run.
+        image-mount #Mounts an img to a specified mountpoint.
+Not available in the GUI tool since it is buggy.
+        image-set-ptuuid #Not available in the GUI tool since vdesktop takes care of it.
+        image-shrink #Makes the specified image as small as possible.
+An optional second word specifies additional free space in MB.
+      #Other files:
+        README.txt #RonR wrote these instructions for image-tools.
     vdesktop #Contains all the scripts and files for the Boot button.
+      #Scripts:
+        rc.local #This is temporarily mounted to the selected device during boot to display the blue message in the boot text.
+        vdesktop #The main boot script
+      #Other files:
+        profile #This is temporarily mounted to the selected device to start the desktop session.
+        autologin #The existence of this file tells vdesktop to login automatically.
+        shadow #This is mounted to /etc/shadow of the selected device to ensure the pi's password is raspberry.
+        version #Lets Vdesktop keep track of what version it is to see when an update is available.
+        README.md #The instructions for running vdesktop standalone
 ```
 ## Q&A
  - Q: Unique logo.
 What inspired you?